Northport Police Divisions

 For your convenience, our website menu is structured by department divisions and specific topics of interest.
 Please read below for the descriptions for each division and the functions and services that each provides.

 Patrol Division is the largest and most visible of the department’s divisions.
-It is responsible for response to calls for service, field reporting, police patrol, traffic enforcement, accident investigation and community oriented police activities.
+It is responsible for the response to calls for service, field reporting, police patrol, traffic enforcement, accident investigation, and community oriented police activities.
 The patrol division is comprised of 1 (one) Captain, 1 (one) Lieutenant, 6 (six) Sergeants and 25 Patrol Officers.
 These uniformed officers are assigned to 1 (one) of 3 (three) shifts (Days, Evenings, or Nights).
 Each day, seven days a week, the patrol division provides general law enforcement services.

 The Tactical Unit consists of personnel who handle situations involving the need for specialized police services such as high risk warrants, barricaded subjects, hostage negotiations, civil unrest, and other situations where the need for specialized tactical unit personnel arises.
 The unit trains 16 hours per month to maintain proficiency in skill areas.
 Each member has advanced skills in his or her discipline.